 Maybe you’re not a wordsmith but you can still wield a pencil, paint or paintbrush.
 Try documenting your travel using your artistic talents.
 If you need inspiration and aren’t following Liz Steel on Instagram, do it now!!
 Liz is a Sydney-based architect and avid sketcher who creates THE most exquisite watercolour travel diaries I’ve seen.

 Hopefully, you’ve found some inspiration in this post to help document your travel memories; to remember and relive your experiences good, bad, embarrassing, life-threatening and hilarious.
-For more DIY travel souvenir projects, hop on over to my Pinterest board.

 Peace, love and inspiring travel,